MicrosoftDocs/powerbi-docs/articles/powerbi-learning-0-2-get-started-power-bi-desktop.md

-<properties
+---
-   pageTitle="Getting Started with Power BI Desktop" description="Get a tour of Power BI Desktop" services="powerbi" documentationCenter="" authors="davidiseminger" manager="erikre" backup="" editor="" tags="" qualityFocus="no" qualityDate="" featuredVideoId="1Bo1BrpR3AY"
+title: Getting Started with Power BI Desktop
+description: Get a tour of Power BI Desktop
-   courseDuration="9m"/>

-<tags
-   ms.service="powerbi"
-   ms.devlang="NA"
-   ms.topic="get-started-article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="powerbi"
-   ms.date="09/06/2017"
-   ms.author="davidi"/>
+services: powerbi
+documentationcenter: ''
+author: davidiseminger
+manager: erikre
+backup: ''
+editor: ''
+tags: ''
+qualityfocus: no
+qualitydate: ''
+featuredvideoid: 1Bo1BrpR3AY
+courseduration: 9m

+ms.service: powerbi
+ms.devlang: NA
+ms.topic: get-started-article
+ms.tgt_pltfrm: NA
+ms.workload: powerbi
+ms.date: 09/06/2017
+ms.author: davidi

+---
 # Getting Started With Power BI Desktop
 In this topic, we take a closer look at how the first two parts of Power BI fit together:

--   Create a report in **Power BI Desktop**
+* Create a report in **Power BI Desktop**
--   Publish the report in the **Power BI service**
+* Publish the report in the **Power BI service**

 We’ll start in Power BI Desktop, and select **Get Data**.
 The collection of data sources appears, allowing you to choose a data source.
 The following image shows selecting a Web page as the source, in the video above, Will selected an **Excel** workbook.